 However, for this remarkable pair, redemption and strength sees them changed forever.

-Stay tuned for the release date.
+Stay tuned for the release date, expected in 2020.

 If you enjoyed this post, wander over to The Period Films List.
 You’ll also want to read about the new period drama Louis Wain, a biopic about the Victorian era British artist.